When first establishing a marine aquarium the first inhabitants

 because they are quick to expel and could kill my fish.
 For more

-information concerning species selections, please see
+information concerning species selections, please see this link.

 While not a complicated animal to care for, there are a few